 - Go to the toilet when you feel the urge to pass a bowel motion.
 Hanging on can lead to constipation.

 - Give yourself plenty of time to pass a bowel motion.

 - Don’t strain to open your bowels.
 Regular straining can cause problems including haemorrhoids (swollen veins in the anus), and can weaken your pelvic floor muscles.

 - Use correct posture on the toilet (it can help you pass a bowel motion).
-Place your elbows on your knees, bulge out your stomach, straighten your spine and put your feet on a footstool (if it’s safe to do so).
+Put your feet on a footstool, place your elbows on your knees, bulge out your stomach and straighten your back.

 - Treat laxatives as a short-term solution and work on treating constipation with diet, exercise and lifestyle changes.